 - If the baby appears to be sleepy, let her rest.
 Else she would be cranky and agitated during massage and that defeats the whole purpose of a baby massage.

 - Try giving a massage about half an hour before bath.
 It will refresh the baby.

-As father’s mostly miss out on the daily activities of the baby, it would be an excellent idea to let him massage the baby at night.
-It will strengthen the bond between the father and the baby.)
+As father’s mostly miss out on the daily activities of the baby, it would be an excellent idea to do baby massage at night.
+It will strengthen the bond between the father and the baby.

 BABY: She ensures that the room is warm with no draft, puts on soft music, dims the light and hums, sings and talks to me.

 (Babies respond well to a soothing environment.
 Do ensure that the music is soft enough so that the baby can hear you over it.